veritaschain/vcp-spec/README.md

 This specification is licensed under
 **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-You may copy, redistribute, or adapt this work,
+You may copy, redistribute, or adapt this work
-as long as attribution to **VSO** is provided.
+as long as proper attribution to **VSO** is provided.

-See `LICENSE` for full text.
+See `LICENSE` for full terms.

 ---